KansasAcademicDecathlon/playbook/ScoringSoftware.md

 1. Click the *Update* button.
 1. Open the USAD Scoring Software on the PC.
 1. At the *Login* window, do not enter credentials yet.
 Click the *Download event data* button.
-1. From the File Download window, enter credentials and click *Refresh Constest List from Online* button.
+1. From the File Download window, enter credentials and click *Refresh Contest List from Online* button.
 1. From the *Contest to Download for:* list, select the newly created contest.
 1. Under the *Select Data to Download:* list of options, check *Credentials* and *Contest*.
 1. Click *Import from Cloud*.
 If there is an error, check that the contest is updated online.